 Kat had recovered from several breast cancer treatments and reconstructive surgeries.
 Reaching up or stretching their arms behind the back still felt really stiff.
 Gentle massage and passive movements applied to shoulders, upper chest, and sternum provided them with greater range of motion and gradual relaxation allowed for greater comfort throughout their week.

 Massage therapy to the abdomen is typically reserved for by request only.
 It's a vulnerable area of the body, and usually is not what most clients expect in their full body massage sessions.
-It is also where many of us store body fat - and consequently store a whole lot of self-consciousness.
+It is also where many of us store body fat - and consequently store a lot of self-consciousness.

 1) ask your massage therapist if they provide abdominal massage (some do not)